Moneycontrol-SecureNow Health Insurance Ratings help you pick the best insurance policy, depending on your age and requirements.

 However, there are some features that enhance insurance coverage.
 Accordingly, we have looked at no-claim bonuses, restoration of benefits, outpatient cover and wellness rewards.

-No-claim bonus: no-claim bonus bumps up coverage when the holder doesn’t submit a claim in a year.
+No-claim bonus: A no-claim bonus bumps up coverage when the holder doesn’t submit a claim in a year.
 Such policies score higher if the bump-up doubles insurance cover over a period of time with no claw-back (where the bonus is not taken away) in case a claim is made.

 Policies that bump up cover by 50 percent along with no claw-back come second.
 Policies with a claw-back are rated lower on the list.